-On my trip to Pakistan this time, I planned a visit to one of the historic places in the walled city of Lahore, historic cultural centre of Punjab.
-Lahore is an old city of Pakistan, with masterpieces of traditional architecture.
+On my trip to Pakistan this time, I planned a visit to one of the historic places in the walled city of Lahore, the historic cultural centre of Punjab.
+Lahore is an old city in Pakistan, with masterpieces of traditional architecture.

 It was around the end of summer and winter was near.
 It was all quite pleasant and comfortable and a perfect time for an amazing trip to a historic monument.